 a) Drugs

 In 2015 Spritam, a drug for epilepsy, became the first 3D printed drug approved by the FDA.
-The unique structure of the drug, because of the way it was manufactured let it dissolve faster that the average pill.
+The unique structure of the drug, because of the way it was manufactured let it dissolve faster than the average pill.

 Imagine a future where we will be able to print the drugs we need in our clinic.
 How much more comfortable would it be for the daily clinical praxis?